YueMei95/RL-frenet-trajectory-planning-in-CARLA/README.md

 # RL-frenet-trajectory-planning-in-CARLA
-This repo is a framework that creates a OpenAI Gym environment for self-driving car simulator CARLA in order to utilize cutting edge deep reinforcement algorithms and frenet trajectory planning.
+This repository is a framework that creates a OpenAI Gym environment for self-driving car simulator CARLA in order to utilize cutting edge deep reinforcement algorithms and frenet trajectory planning.
 =======

 # Installation
 1. Clone the project